Sundre Camping: Everything you need to know + hidden sites

 Another camping option lies outside of town at Sunset Guiding (where we went for our lovely trail ride).

-Perched on the Panther River, options include trailer and tent sites, cabins that sleep anywhere from two to six, or a completely kitted out mobile home.
+Perched on the Panther River, the resort offers trailer and tent sites, cabins that sleep two to six, or a completely kitted-out mobile home.
 All include a hot breakfast.

 cabin rental calgary